-The end of 2016 is drawing near; you can tell by the sounds of Christmas carols and busy shoppers scrambling about.
+The end of the year is drawing near; you can tell by the sounds of Christmas carols and busy shoppers scrambling about.
 The holidays bring many distractions, but don’t let them stop you from reviewing your finances and making a plan for a successful new year.
-Here are some areas of your financial life that you’ll want to pay attention to before 2017 arrives.
+Here are some areas of your financial life that you’ll want to pay attention to before the new year arrives.

 Max Out Retirement Plans